 Inquiries at the Initial Client Meeting

-First determine if the the initial placement or the adoption occurred before January 1, 1984, for the reasons explained above.
+First determine if the the initial placement or the adoption occurred.
 Once that hurdle is crossed, plan to devote several hours to working with your client to review all records and to begin writing a cogent history of every contact between the adoption agency and the family before and after placement.
 Your goal is to begin piecing together the history so that a detailed chronology will be readily available for reporting to your experts, for motions, settlement conference statement, and trial brief.
 In large part this history will not be finished until after the agency's adoption records have been produced.

 At the initial meeting find out what type of child the adopting parents initially requested from the adoption agency when they filed their application.
-What were they were told about the child's and his/her natural parents' medical and social history at the time of placement or adoption as required by Civil Code Section 224s?
+What were they were told about the child's and his/her natural parents' medical and social history at the time of placement or adoption as required by Family Code Section 8706?

 Is the child's condition today consistent with undisclosed prenatal abuse, fetal alcohol syndrome, pre-adoption physical, emotional abuse or neglect, or inherited mental illness?
 Has there been a failure to bond?
 Is the child abusive, rebellious, out-of- control, sexually active, or violent?